 - (i) All financial members of the Association; - (ii) The Branch Secretary, Assistant Secretaries and the elected members of the Branch Executive of the New South Wales Branch of the State Public Services Federation. - (d) The delegates to Central Council shall be elected four-yearly by secret postal ballot of the whole of the financial membership of the Association.
-The persons eligible to accept nomination shall be: - (i) all financial members of the Association; - (ii) The Branch Secretary, Assistant Secretaries and the elected members of the Branch Executive of the New South Wales Branch of the State Public Services Federation. - (e) Each election under this Rule shall be conducted so that nominations close on a date to be fixed by the Returning Officer which is not earlier than the 14th of July and not later than the 30th of July, provided that in 1993 the closing date for nominations shall be the day fixed for the close of nominations in the election for Branch Officers and Delegates to Branch Council for the State Public Services Federation New South Wales Branch, unless in the opinion of the Returning Officer the closing of nominations on that date would make it impracticable to comply with the requirements of paragraph (f) of this Rule in which case the Returning Officer may fix another date for the close of nominations. - (f) Nominations for elections under this Rule shall be called by the Returning Officer by notice in the Association's journal and by notice in a daily newspaper circulating in NSW, at least 21 days prior to the date on which nominations close.
-The Returning Officer shall fix the dates between which the ballot, if any, shall be conducted. - (g) Nominations shall be in writing and shall be signed by the person accepting nomination and two members of the Association proposing them and specifying the office or offices for which they are being nominated.
+The persons eligible to accept nomination shall be: - (i) all financial members of the Association; - (ii) The Branch Secretary, Assistant Secretaries and the elected members of the Branch Executive of the New South Wales Branch of the State Public Services Federation. - (e) Each election under this Rule shall be conducted four-yearly and in accordance with a schedule fixed by the Returning Officer.
+Nominations shall close no later than three months prior to the fourth year anniversary of the declaration (as proscribed in Rule 99) of the previous election;

+Historical Note: In 1993 the closing date for nominations shall be the day fixed for the close of nominations in the election for Branch Officers and Delegates to Branch Council for the State Public Services Federation New South Wales Branch, unless in the opinion of the Returning Officer the closing of nominations on that date would make it impracticable to comply with the requirements of paragraph (f) of this Rule in which case the Returning Officer may fix another date for the close of nominations.